-Therefore, this paper propose a method for removing adherent noises from images of dynamic scenes that containing moving objects by using a pan-tilt camera1.
-The proposed method can also estimate the angle of the camera rotation.
+Therefore, this paper propose a method for removing adherent noises from images of dynamic scenes that containing moving objects.
+Our proposed method not only can detect moving objects, but also can remove adherent noises in images.
+This is very useful for the automatic surveillance and environment recognition.
+This method can also estimate the angle of the camera rotation.